Ryan J. Ribeira, MD, MPH

 A member of the AMA since his first day of medical school, Dr. Ribeira has served organized medicine in numerous capacities.
-Active in the AMA House of Delegates for nine years, Dr. Ribeira has authored or co-authored more than 50 AMA resolutions and reports.
+Active in the AMA House of Delegates for 10 years, Dr. Ribeira has authored or co-authored more than 50 AMA resolutions and reports.
 He has also served on the governing councils of both the AMA Medical Student Section (MSS) and the AMA Resident and Fellow Section (RFS), and as chair of both the AMA-MSS and AMA-RFS caucuses.
 He was previously on the AMA-BOT as a medical student from 2013 to 2014.

 In addition to his extensive work with the AMA, Dr. Ribeira is active within the California Medical Association (CMA), previously chairing the CMA-MSS, and serving on the CMA Council on Legislation and board of trustees.
 He also spent three years on the CALPAC board of directors.